raspberrypilearning/scratch-cat-goes-skiing/en/step_7.md

 + When the skier crashes you should also `switch custom to fallenover`{:class="blocklooks"}.

-The update code should look like this:
+The updated code should look like this:

 ```blocks
     when green flag clicked